 Coconut Water is a great low calorie and low sugar alternative to plain water that offers many heath benefits when consumed appropriately.

+Coconut water is valued all over the world.
 It is best known for its hydrating abilities and contains electrolytes such as potassium, magnesium, sodium, calcium, and phosphorous.
 Unlike many other electrolyte enhancing sports drinks out there coconut water is an all-natural alternative, one that is fat free, cholesterol free, and low in calories.

 It is also packed with antioxidants, amino acids, enzymes, b vitamins, vitamin c, and minerals such as manganese and zinc, making coconut water one of the healthiest drinks on the planet.